tkadamson/Punkin_Punks_ETL_Project/load.md

 3) Connect to our MongoDB, create a database and declare the collection

-4) Create a for loop to itterate through the rows of data in the csv and load each row to our Mongo Databse
+4) Create a for loop to itterate through the rows of data in the csv and load each row to our Mongo Database

 5) Verify our results are in the Mongo Database